More Malicious Pokemon Go Apps Surface

 The widely popular augmented reality game shows no signs of slowing down, and cybercriminals are expected to capitalize on it by selling their wares in legitimate app stores such as Google Play.
 Attackers are also keen on taking advantage of the hype around the game by offering catchy apps—or tempting links to malicious sites—that promise to “help” boost players’ gaming experience.
 Because of this, it is important for players to learn and understand the risks that come with the game—both in the real world and in its virtual domain where threats come as fast as they can.
 While Pokemon GO gains more and more traction, there is no doubt that attackers will continue to plague the game with malware and other threats.
 Here are some tips on how to be safe while “catching ‘em all”:

-1. – a user is more likely to get infected by apps downloaded from third party services.
+1. Download only from legitimate app stores – a user is more likely to get infected by apps downloaded from third party services.
 It is always better to wait and download from official stores.

-2. – cybercriminals will always try to sneak their malicious wares into legitimate stores.
-Be wary of copycat apps and unlicensed "cheat" apps.
+2. Read the app’s terms and conditions, and be aware of the permissions granted– cybercriminals will always try to sneak their malicious wares into legitimate stores.
+Be wary of copycat apps and unlicensed “cheat” apps.
 Reading the terms and knowing what permissions are granted to the app can help the user not only understand what they are getting into, but it helps them determine what is fake and what is legitimate.

-3. – many reviews on app stores could be fabricated, hence, it is best to check from reputable developers and users.
+3. Check user reviews from credible sources – many reviews on app stores could be fabricated, hence, it is best to check from reputable developers and users.

-4. – while being careful helps, a security solution can further lessen the chances of running into malicious apps and links.
+4. Use a robust mobile security solution – while being careful helps, a security solution can further lessen the chances of running into malicious apps and links.